SAP/cloud-mta/.github/CONTRIBUTING.md

 We will do our best to keep the master branch in a good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
-We recommend that you use the latest stable version of MBT.
+We recommend that you use the latest stable version of cloud-mta.

 If you send a pull request, please do it against the `master` branch.
 We maintain stable branches for major versions separately but we don’t accept pull requests to them directly.